What is a business contingency plan?

 In addition to providing an action plan to use after a natural disaster, the contingency plan can also focus on dealing with sudden changes in the market that negatively affect the value of the company’s issued shares or its investments.
 In this scenario, the idea is to use emergency fund reserves to offset these temporary losses, allowing the company to stay current on its debt obligations while it decides what to do with distressed investments.
 Depending on the reason behind the change in the market, this may involve simply spending the bear period until the market recovers, or it may require a structured divestment of certain securities that are not expected to recover within a reasonable period of time, absorbing the loss and reinvesting in securities that show more promise.

-See also What are disability benefits?
+See also What are the best tips for workflow implementation?

 It is not uncommon for a business contingency plan to include provisions for the outsourcing of certain functions as part of the emergency provisions.
 For example, a fire that disables a company’s headquarters could lead to the redirection of key company phone numbers to an answering service that monitors incoming calls and routes them to select employees who now work from home.
 Many companies take their customers into account when developing a business contingency plan, a strategy that not only allows the company to continue operating internally, but also helps minimize any inconvenience that customers may experience as a result of the situation. of emergency.